📋 Compliance & Permits Guide

 Do I need a permit for a simple roof repair in Fort Collins?

-Minor repairs like a few shingles may not need a permit, but anything over a small area or structural often does.
+Minor repairs like a few shingles often don't need a permit, but anything larger or involving tear-off usually does.
 Call the city to confirm your scope.

 Avoid costly fines and rework.
 Connect with Fort Collins professionals who handle all permitting and inspections for you.